 “A defect of significant magnitude where rectification has to be carried out in order to avoid unsafe conditions, loss of utility or further deterioration of the property.”

-Most conditions of sale such as the Real Estate Institute of Western Australia (REIWA) sale which relate to a building inspections concentrate on the building being deemed structurally sound by a registered builder to satisfy the condition.
+Most conditions of sale such as the Real Estate Institute of Western Australia (REIWA) contract which relate to building inspections concentrate on the building being deemed structurally sound by a registered builder to satisfy the condition.
 Therefore, the comprehensive building report could contain major defects such as leaking showers or moisture issues which are significant but which are not structural.
 These non-structural defects may not provide the purchaser with the ability to withdraw from the contract for sale but they may possibly provide a basis for renegotiation of the purchase price.
-In all depends on the wording of the building inspection condition which forms part of your offer to purchase the property.
+It all depends on the wording of the building inspection clause which forms part of your offer to purchase the property.

 We strongly recommend that you look closely at the wording of any proposed building or pest report annexure or condition of sale amended to the contract for sale prior to signing.